 Some investors collect items as part of their estate, to pass on to the next generation.
 Some do this to preserve culture, while others see it as a way to expand their portfolio.

-3. Browse art sites (or online auction houses) to learn how the market works and what appeals to you.
+- Research online - browse art sites (or online auction houses) to learn how the market works and what appeals to you.

-4. Take into account the artist’s reputation and the number of pieces produced.
+- Research the artist - Take into account the artist’s reputation and the number of pieces produced.
 This can include determining if their pieces have been given any awards, or if they are in museums or famous collections.

-Perhaps the most important part of investing though is enjoying the aesthetic pleasure of a piece, and then considering the financial benefits.
+Regardless of where you purchase the art, perhaps the most important part of investing though is enjoying the aesthetic pleasure of a piece, and then considering the financial benefits.
 Buy what you love, what moves you.
 Art is personal and meant to be enjoyed!
 Secondarily, it can be a great way to diversify your investment portfolio.

 Should I Take the Plunge?

-Fine art investment is a great way to support artists and the preservation of culture.
+Investing in fine art is a great way to support artists and the preservation of culture.
 If you want guaranteed returns on an investment or the option for immediate liquidation, fine art investment may not be for you.
 Similar to the stock market or any other investment, there is no guarantee that once purchased, your art will increase in value and either way, you’ll need to wait for it to appreciate.
 Yet unlike other types of investment, you gain something more – the ability to enjoy looking at it every single day.

 Contact us if you’re looking for a gallery-quality fine art photograph for your collection or to begin your first fine art investment.